namora-fernando/inflation-risk-analysis/dashboard/dashboard_insights/02_country_deep_dive.md

 - **Risk Score:** 100.00
   This is the maximum possible value on our 0–100 scale for that year.
-  A score of 100 means that, in 2003, Venezuela is the **riskiest country in the world** according to our composite risk index (built from CPI, Exchange Rate YoY change, money-supply YoY change, and inverted GDP growth).
+  A score of 100 means that, in 2003, Venezuela is the **riskiest country in the world** according to our composite risk index (built from CPI, exchange rate change, money-supply change, and inverted GDP growth).

 - **CPI Annual Change:** 27.08%
   Inflation was already elevated, reflecting rapid consumer price increases.